myurasov/Salesforce-REST-API-Ionic-Framework-App-Sample/README.md

 - Enter "Position" as object label, "Positions" as plural label.
 "Position__c" will be automatically assigned as an API name for our object.
 We'll use this name for call to REST API.
 - Leave other setting to default and hit Save

 Now we need to install Ionic CLI tools.
 Since Ionic is built on top of Apache Cordova, we need to install it too.
-Assuming you already have nodejs and npm on your system, run the following commands in your terminal:
+Assuming you already have nodejs and npm on your system ([here](http://howtonode.org/how-to-install-nodejs) is an instruction how to istall them if you don't), run the following commands in your terminal:

 - Install Cordova and Ionic CLI: `npm install -g cordova ionic`
 - Create a new tabbed app: `ionic start "SF Sample" tabs`